kubernetes-sigs/security-profiles-operator/installation-usage.md

   name: profile1
 spec:
   defaultAction: SCMP_ACT_LOG
+  targetWorkload: custom-profiles
 ```

 This seccomp profile will be saved at the path:

 `/var/lib/kubelet/seccomp/operator/my-namespace/custom-profiles/profile1.json`.

+An init container will set up the root directory of the operator to be able to
+run it without root G/UID.
+This will be done by creating a symlink from the
+rootless profile storage `/var/lib/security-profiles-operator` to the default seccomp root
+path inside of the kubelet root `/var/lib/kubelet/seccomp/operator`.

 ### 3. Apply profile to pod